Last Updated on February 11, 2022 by Muhammad Junaid Khalid

 d.
 Adware and Spamware

 Open “Windows Defender” on your pc and run a full system scan.
-The Windows defender will automatically remove or quarantine virus.
+The Windows defender will automatically remove or quarantine the virus.

 Symptoms of having a computer virus on your pc: